 Tip 3: Apply on time (or early if you can!)

 Make submitting your scholarship applications on time a priority, and try to apply early if you can.
 In some cases, submitting the application early can actually give you an advantage over your competition if there is a rolling deadline.
-Be sure to track the deadlines of every scholarship you’re interested in, as being late will disqualify you — making all your hard work done in vain.
+Be sure to track the deadlines of every scholarship you’re interested in, as being late will disqualify you — meaning all of your hard work will have been done in vain.

 Tip 4: Shoot for the stars